JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 ```
 </div>

-In the example we have the most popular ways one passes or receives a string in C language.
+In the example we have the most popular ways to pass or receive a string in the C language.
 We should
 take the return of `return_string` with care.
-In general, it is the best to make sure we
+In general, it is best to make sure we
 use the right function to dispose the returned `char*` with the right `free(..)` function call.

-Kotlin/Native comes with the `cinterop` tool, the tool to generate bindings between
+Kotlin/Native comes with the `cinterop` tool, the tool generates bindings between
 C and Kotlin languages.
 It uses a `.def` file to specify a library headers to import.
 For more details
 you may check [Interop with C Libraries](interop-with-c.html) tutorial.
 We create the following `lib.def` file: